 Each child enrolled in the program will be provided with toothbrushes that are age appropriate throughout the program year and the opportunity to brush their teeth every day.
 Teacher will supervise tooth brushing at the center.
-Drinking water will be made available to children through the day for hydration and also to reduce the acidity in the mouth with can contribute to early childhood cavities.
+Drinking water will be made available to children throughout the day for hydration to reduce the acidity in the mouth, which can contribute to early childhood cavities.